In this event, participants will be guided to set up SOLVCON on Linux and run the most basic example. Markdown version of this page.

 contrib/devenv/create.sh

-It creates a conda environment in build/env/
+It creates a conda environment in build/env/.
+Now run

 source build/env/start